atlassian/jec/README.md

 ### Configuration File
 JEC supports json and yaml file extension with fields.

-For definition of all fields which should be provided in configuration file, you can visit [JEC documentation page]() // TODO: Add link
+For definition of all fields which should be provided in configuration file, you can visit [JEC documentation page](https://support.atlassian.com/jira-service-management-cloud/docs/configure-jira-edge-connector/)

 ## Usage